theiberg/drl/p3/README.md

 # Project 3: Collaboration and Competition

+This folder contains a solution for Project 3 in "Deep Reinforcement Learning at Udacity.

 ### Introduction

-For this project, you will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
+The goal is to solve the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.

 ![Trained Agent][image1]